 Foreign currency transactions are translated into the functional currency using the exchange rates prevailing at the date of transactions or valuation where items are re-measured.
-Foreign exchange gains and losses resulting from the settlement of such transactions and from the translation at periodend exchange rates of monetary assets and liabilities denominated in foreign currencies are recognised in the Statement of Profit or Loss and Other Comprehensive Income.
-The EUR exchange rate used at the date of Statement of Financial Position for the translation of monetary assets and liabilities denominated in INR was 69.25 (31 March 2016 - 75.09), representing a 7.78 % appreciation in the INR against the EUR over the period.
-Translation differences on non-monetary financial assets and liabilities re-measured at each reporting date, such as equity instruments classified as financial assets at fair value through profit or loss, are recognised in the Statement of Profit or Loss and Other Comprehensive Income within the net gain or loss on financial assets at fair value through profit or loss.
+Foreign exchange gains and losses resulting from the settlement of such transactions and from the translation at period-end exchange rates of monetary assets and liabilities denominated in foreign currencies are recognised in the Statement of Profit or Loss and Other Comprehensive Income.
+The EUR exchange rate used at the date of Statement of Financial Position for the translation of monetary assets and liabilities denominated in INR was 80.62 (31 March 2017 - 69.25), representing a 16.42 % depreciation in the INR against the EUR over the year.
+Translation differences on non-monetary financial assets and liabilities re-measured at each reporting date, such as equity instruments classified as financial assets at fair value through profit or loss, are recognised in the Statement of Profit or Loss and Other

-2.4 Financial assets at fair value through profit or loss
+Comprehensive Income within the net gain or loss on financial assets at fair value through profit or loss.

+2.4 Financial assets